Montana asbestos victims to get $25 million from state

 KALISPELL, Mont.
-(AP) — The state of Montana has reached a $25 million settlement with more than 1,000 victims of asbestos-related disease over claims that health officials failed to bring attention to the hazards of a contaminated mine.
+(AP) — The state of Montana has reached settlements totaling $25 million with more than 1,000 victims of asbestos-related disease over claims that health officials failed to bring attention to the hazards of a contaminated mine.

-The Flathead Beacon reported (http://bit.ly/2jeVgoN ) that the settlement stems from nearly 100 lawsuits brought against the state for failing to protect residents in the northwestern Montana town of Libby.
+The Flathead Beacon reported (http://bit.ly/2jeVgoN ) that the settlements stem from nearly 100 lawsuits brought against the state for failing to protect residents in the northwestern Montana town of Libby.

 Hundreds of people have been killed and thousands sickened by asbestos exposure from Libby’s now-shuttered W.R.
 Grace and Co. vermiculite mine, which operated for decades just outside of town.